yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 **Change Log**

-- 1.3.2: Switched to Alfreds's native function of obtaining selected text for performance and stability
+- 1.3.2: Switched to Alfred's native feature to retrieve selected text for performance and stability
-- 1.3.1: Selected text can be translated/rewritten as a [universal action](https://www.alfredapp.com/universal-actions/)
+- 1.3.1: Feature to translate/rewrite using Alfred's [universal action](https://www.alfredapp.com/universal-actions/)

 ## Setup